barebox/barebox/Documentation/devel/project-ideas.rst

 to the :ref:`mailing list <feedback>` and we can together try to figure out whether you are a good match for the project.

-For GSoC, following barebox developers are mentoring:
+For GSoC, the following barebox developers are mentoring:

   - Ahmad Fatoum (IRC: ``a3f``)
   - Sascha Hauer (IRC: ``_sha_``)
   - Rouven Czerwinski (IRC: ``Emantor``)

 This list can be edited and extended by sending patches to the mailing list.
-Other interesting ideas: Support for new file systems (EROFS, extfat, btrfs), improvements for barebox-efi (e.g. as a coreboot payload), ... etc.
+Other interesting ideas: Support for new file systems (EROFS, exFAT, btrfs), improvements for barebox-efi (e.g. as a coreboot payload), ... etc.

 Ideas listed below should contain a title, description, expected outcomes,